-Known as Akumajō Dracula: The Arcade, or simply as Castlevania: The Arcade, this game was released in Japan on October 2nd, 2009.
-It received a European release later on that year, but has never seen a U.S. release.
+Known as Akumajō Dracula: The Arcade, or simply Castlevania: The Arcade, this game was released in Japan on October 2nd, 2009.
+It received a European release later on that year, but has never seen a United States release.
 Castlevania: The Arcade was only the 2nd true arcade game for the franchise, coming 21 years after it’s predecessor, Haunted Castle.

 Castlevania: The Arcade features first person action where up to 2 players can grab a whip/gun control and slash/shoot at enemies that appear on the screen.
 Players choose between a generic Vampire Hunter, Lady Gunner, or Little Witch.
 The Vampire Hunter is also referred to as a Belmont, but was given no name.
 The game utilizes the E-Amusement Pass, which can be used to save progress during gameplay and unlock features in this or other Konami arcade games.
 The gameplay is similar to light gun shooters such as The House of the Dead.
 Players utilize a special LED whip remote, which has 2 buttons.
 A top thumb button which is used to activate the whip, prompting players to swing the remote at the screen to damage enemies, and a bottom button for the index finger that is used to activate Sub-Weapons, such as knives or crosses.
 Sub-Weapons are refilled by collecting hearts (up to 25) strewn about each stage in the form of destructible candles and wooden crates.